FoxYouFR/foxyou/README.md

-# Bookling
+# www.foxyou.ch

-A webapp to see and manage which books you've lent to your friends
+This is just my personal website, nothing to see here :)